Average Auto Insurance Rates by Age and Gender

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-- Age and gender are significant factors that determine auto insurance rates.
+- Drivers ages and gender are significant factors that determine auto insurance rates.

 - Young drivers pay more for auto insurance per month.